rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/cloud-providers/vsphere/in-tree/_index.md

 shortTitle: In-tree Cloud Provider
 weight: 10
 ---
+>**Note:** The in tree provider will be disabled and removed gradually from k8s version 1.21 through 1.25.
+We recommend moving to the out of tree provider.

 To set up the in-tree vSphere cloud provider, follow these steps while creating the vSphere cluster in Rancher: